awsdocs/amazon-aurora-user-guide/doc_source/rds-secrets-manager.md

 + DB clusters that are part of an Aurora global database
 + Aurora Serverless v1 DB clusters
 + Aurora MySQL cross\-Region read replicas
++ Managing master user password with Secrets Manager for a read replica